HoneyGol-Microsystems/vesp-alpha/README.md

 Using special opcodes instead of the `tohost` mechanism is fine for all other tests but not for the test where the `ecall` instruction itself is tested (rv32mi-p-scall).
 To detect a success in this test we abuse the `write_tohost` routine to signalize the result using the aforementioned 0x1 opcode.
 This can be done, because as it was mentioned, `write_tohost` is not used anywhere else in our modification of the test result handling.

+## Creating testbenches
+Testbenches must not contain Verilog's `$dumpfile` and `$dumpvars`, otherwise no VCD will be created by Vivado!

 ## Importing to Vivado Design Suite
 1. Create a new project
 2. Add directory src (do not forget to tick "include subdirectories")